Register Windows Admin Center with Azure

 In the Redirect URIs box, you will see an existing URI representing the first Windows Admin Center system that registered to the app ID.
 Select Add URI and add two new redirect URIs: http://localhost:6516 and https://localhost:6516.
 Select Save.

 Make sure to provide your users with the correct Azure tenant ID and the application ID from step 5, and tell them to select Use existing application ID when registering Windows Admin Center.
-Note that if an Azure AD admin doesn't add redirect URIs and more than one user tries to register Windows Admin Center to the same app ID, they will get an error that the reply URL doesn't match.
+Note that if a Microsoft Entra admin doesn't add redirect URIs and more than one user tries to register Windows Admin Center to the same app ID, they will get an error that the reply URL doesn't match.

 Unregister Windows Admin Center

-When you unregister Windows Admin Center from Azure, it removes the association between Windows Admin Center and the Azure app ID that was provided by your Azure AD admin or created when you registered Windows Admin Center.
+When you unregister Windows Admin Center from Azure, it removes the association between Windows Admin Center and the Azure app ID that was provided by your Microsoft Entra admin or created when you registered Windows Admin Center.
 It doesn't delete the Azure app or affect any Azure services used by servers or clusters managed by Windows Admin Center.

 Follow these steps to unregister Windows Admin Center from Azure: